Glam Ghosts

 whom we all suspect is probably not one of us.

-Brothers David Kim,
+Others David Kim,

-Take that sky net on Team Spooked.
+Take that sky net on Team Spoot.

 The union represented producers, artists, editors, and engineers are members of the National Association of Broadcast Employees and Technicians, Communications Workers of America, AFL, CIO, Local51.

-The spook theme song is by Pat LaCiti Miller.
+The spook theme song is by Pat Lacidi Miller.
+My name is Glen Washington.

 And you might not think